 First Turkey Mountain Bike Reserve, North Rockhampton

-Note June 2017: I first wrote this article in 2016 however I've recently taken on the role of webmaster for Rockhampton Mountain Bike Club.
+Note June 2017: I first wrote this article in 2016 however I've recently begun a cycling-specific site called CQ Off-Road Cycling, and also taken on the role of webmaster for Rockhampton Mountain Bike Club.
 The club looks after the First Turkey Mountain Bike Reserve, so to avoid replication, I won't add any further updates to this page.
 There's still some really handy info and photos below but the new Rocky MTB website will have tons of detailed information that this 'general page' isn't designed to provide.